Vl4dV3lichk0/Weather/README.md

-This project is my firs API probe, so not to take it too close.
+This project is my first API probe, so not to take it too close.